DaPraxis/DaPraxis.github.io/_portfolio/word-embedding-language-model.md

 It uses the derivatives computed by *compute_loss_derivative*.
 Some parts are already filled in for you, but you need to compute the matrices of derivatives for *embed_to_hid_weights*, *hid_bias*, *hid_to_output_weights*, and *output_bias*.
 These matrices have the same sizes as the parameter matrices (see previous section).

-In order to implement backpropagation efficiently, you need to express the computations in terms of matrix operations, rather than *for* loops.
-You should first work through the derivatives on pencil and paper.
-First, apply the chain rule to compute the derivatives with respect to individual units, weights, and biases.
-Next, take the formulas you've derived, and express them in matrix form.
-You should be able to express all of the required computations using only matrix multiplication, matrix transpose, and elementwise operations --- no *for* loops!

-If you want inspiration, read through the code for *Model.compute_activations* and try to understand how the matrix operations correspond to the computations performed by all the units in the network.

-To make your life easier, we have provided the routine *checking.check_gradients*, which checks your gradients using finite differences.
-You should make sure this check passes before continuing with the assignment.

 ```ruby
   class Model(object):